onmomo/telepresence/readme-playpen.md

 ### Quit

 The only reason to quit the Playpen Daemon is to upgrade it, which you'll probably be doing often as I fix all the bugs you report.

+Okay, that was a lie.
+Because Playpen Daemon uses Telepresence machinery for logging, the logfile (`/tmp/playpen.log`) will grow without bound.
+And because Teleproxy logs very verbosely, the logfile will grow quickly.
+It's probably a good idea to kill and restart Playpen Daemon every day.

 ```console
 $ playpen status